 The APS Prize recognises excellence in psychology.
-One annual APS Prize will be offered at each tertiary institution or higher education provider that has an APAC-accredited program in psychology of four (4) years duration or an APAC-accredited fourth year program in psychology comprising one (1) year equivalent study, or both.
+One annual APS Prize will be offered at each higher education provider that has an APAC-accredited program in psychology of four (4) years duration or an APAC-accredited fourth year program in psychology comprising one (1) year equivalent study, or both.

-- Candidates need not be members of the Society.
+- Candidates need not be members of the APS.